Evansanity/evansanity.github.io/README.md

 ## 📝 About

 Hi!
-I'm [Evan L. Ballesteros], a BSIT Student with experience in Fixing your Electric Fans and Refrigerator.
+I'm Evan L. Ballesteros, a BSIT Student with experience in Fixing your Electric Fans and Refrigerator.
 This portfolio showcases my work and provides information about my background and skills.

 ## 🚀 Live Demo